Skip to content

 • Joining an existing project: e.g. new researchers in an existing project, students in projects for teaching purposes.
 The details will be provided to you by the project administrator.

-A HPC project on the ZIH HPC system includes: a project directory, project group, project members (at least admin and manager), and resource quotas for compute time (CPU/GPU hours) and storage.
+A HPC project on the ZIH HPC systems includes: a project directory, project group, project members (at least admin and manager), and resource quotas for compute time (CPU/GPU hours) and storage.

 Next, the mentioned access methods are described step by step.